podoodoo/web3-learning-journal/README.md

 ---

+### 3/5/2023 Overflow

+The general best practice is "multiplication before division" to prevent issues involving loss of precision.
+Starting Solidity 0.8.0, an overflow happening outside of an "unchecked" block will always result in the transaction reverting.

+---

 ### 1/31/2023 Ethernaut #6

 Alien Codex - when child contract has a variable in the same slot as a parent variable, the compiler tries to compact them into the same slot.
 Ex.
 Contract B is A and slot 0s in contract A { bool a; } and contract B { bool b; }.
 Bytecode then compiles slot 0 into 0x..aabb because bool = 1 byte.